CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 ------------------------------------------------------------------------

-## Download Files/folders from Data Store to local computer
+## Download Files/Folders from Data Store to Local Computer

 See the [full iCommands iget documentation](https://docs.irods.org/master/icommands/user/#iget) for more information.